10. Larger/Plus Sizes

 So how do we balance the tensions when deciding where to place side seams (or working with different tensions anywhere else for that matter)?
 Simple!
 Let's say you want to line the front with Powernet and the back with normal swimwear lining.
 Cut yourself a strip of fabric about a meter long and 10cm wide.
 Sew liner to one half and Powernet to the other and then stretch it.
 Lets say, you stretch the whole strip to 130cm.
 Measure the length of the swimwear lining half (should be around 75cm depending on the liner quality) and the Powernet half (around 55cm) and you'll soon see that the Powernet lining gives up 55:75 of the stretch of standard swimwear lining.
 This means if you are using 12% negative ease normally, you need to lessen the negative ease of the section lined with Powernet to 8.8% (12% x 55/75) ... or essentially you're moving the side seams backward 1.5cm each side on for a 100cm hip measurement.
 This needs to be done for the whole area lined with Powernet.
 That's quite a visual difference even if it doesn't seem like it at first.
 In this way the seams will all sit where you want them to sit and the garment also moves more predictably!

 The red shaded area represents the tummy we're trying to control or flatten.
 You'll note that the tummy area is below the leg line at the side seam on a standard block so I've chosen firstly to use a squarer leg line which is consistent with the style larger sizes prefer and require.
 The dashed red line represents the limit of the support netting (I don't like to use netting in the crotch because it tends to rise).
-The blocks on the right show how I've reduced the horizontal negative ease to 8.8% across the whole bottom half of the blocks and then blended it in to the side seam above the tummy area.
+The blocks on the right show how I've reduced the horizontal negative ease across the whole bottom half of the blocks and then blended it in to the side seam above the tummy area.
 I've also squared off the side seam a fraction at the leg line, to correct the leg line curve, rather than adjust the leg line itself.
+This is the theory.